 We help addressing those questions: In cooperation with the German Bundeswehr, zebis strengthens the ethical competence in the armed forces and supports the public and academic discourse about security policy and military ethics.
 Further, we execute and develop ethical training for military leaders.
 For military chaplains, we provide access to a rich database of didactic material.

 Several times a year, we host international workshops, conferences and panel discussions to create and nurture debates about recent topics in military ethics and security policy such as “targeted killings”, “armed drones” or “private military companies”.

-Our e-journal “Ethics and Armed Forces” provides a platform for this debate and is issued twice a year in English and German.
+Our e-journal “Ethics and Armed Forces” provides a platform for this debate and is issued in English and German.
 It is openly accessible on www.ethicsandarmedforces.com.